projectacrn/acrn-hypervisor/doc/developer-guides/hld/hld-security.rst

    UEFI Secure Boot Overview

-UEFI Secure Boot is controlled by a set of UEFI Authenticated Variables which specify the UEFI Secure Boot Policy, the platform manufacturer or the platform owner enroll the policy objects, which include the n-tuple of keys {PK, KEK, db,dbx} as a step 1.
+UEFI Secure Boot is controlled by a set of UEFI Authenticated Variables which specify the UEFI Secure Boot Policy; the platform manufacturer or the platform owner enroll the policy objects, which includes the n-tuple of keys {PK, KEK, db,dbx} as step 1.
 During each successive boot, the UEFI secure boot implementation will assess the policy in order to verify the signed images that are discovered in a host-bus adapter or on a disk.
 If the images pass policy, then they are invoked.

 UEFI Secure Boot implementations use these keys:

 #.
-Platform Key (PK) is the top-level key in Secure Boot, UEFI supports a single PK,
+Platform Key (PK) is the top-level key in Secure Boot; UEFI supports a single PK,
    which is generally provided by the manufacturer.
 #.
 Key Exchange Key (KEK) is used to sign Signature and Forbidden Signature Database updates.
 #.
 Signature Database (db) contains kyes and/or hashes of allowed EFI binaries.